NickLu0611/Future_Engineer_Car_Diary/README.md

  ● Software

-  The car uses Donkey car doing Self Driving Car Platform.
+  The car uses [Donkey Car](https://www.donkeycar.com/) doing Self Driving Car Platform.
 [Donkey Car](https://www.donkeycar.com/)  is a high level self driving library written in Python.
 It is an Open Source Hardware design that makes it easy for you to build your own car.
 And use Raspberry Pi control the car to start driveing.
 The code are in `src`